Brazil vs Morroco World Cup Odds and Predictions

 Brazil’s starting XI features an impressive blend of experience and attacking quality.
 These are the key Brazil players to watch at the World Cup:

 - Vinícius Júnior: He’s arguably the best left winger in the world, with the pace, flair, and dynamism to overwhelm any opponent.
-Vinícius will need to be at his brilliant best if Brazil is to win its first World Cup since 2002, and recent Champions League performances for Real Madrid suggest he is hitting form at the right time.
+Vinícius will need to be at his brilliant best if Brazil is to win its first World Cup since 2002, and recent performances for Real Madrid suggest he is hitting form at the right time.
+He ended the 2025/26 season by scoring six goals his last seven games, and he looks very sharp right now.
+Vinícius reminded everyone of his quality by firing in an unstoppable strike against Morocco in Brazil’s World Cup opener.

 - Alisson: The Liverpool goalkeeper is a world-class shot stopper, and he dominates his penalty area.
 His distribution is also impressive, so he will help Brazil spring quick counterattacks.
 However, Alisson has been ruled out for the rest of the Liverpool season with a muscle injury, and his World Cup availability is now in genuine doubt.
 He has publicly targeted a return to play by the end of April, but the clock is ticking.